Yord/shargs/README.md

 # 3:                                                  |---(p)---|
 ```

-In row 1, the parent parser `p` reads the `ask` [`command`](#command) and interpretes all following argv as parameters of `ask`.
+In row 1, the parent parser `p` reads the `ask` [`command`](#command) and interprets all following argv as parameters of `ask`.
 Thus, as depicted in row 2, from `--question` onwards, `ask`'s child parser `c` is responsible for parsing up to `42`.
-However, as row 3 suggests, the `--answer 42` argv are actually a parent's option and the child parser will not recognize it.
+However, as row 3 suggests, the `--answer 42` argv are actually a parent's option and the child parser will not recognize them.

-To solve situations as described above, all unrecognized argv from child parsers are again processed by their parent's parsers.
+To solve situations like this, all unrecognized argv from child parsers are again processed by their parent's parsers.
-This means, **parent parsers may run several times** and their checks would be repeated.
+This means, **parent parsers may run several times and their checks may be repeated**.
 Since checks do not change any data, repeating them is not harmful.
 However, it may result in duplicated error messages, which is undesirable.

-Because of this, shargs and the [`parser`](#command-line-parsers) function distinguishes between checks and stages.
+Because of this, shargs and the [`parser`](#command-line-parsers) function distinguishes between checks and stages
-In fact, each parent parser `__` only includes the `parser`'s stages and not its checks.
+and each parent parser `__` only includes the `parser`'s stages and not its checks.

 Repeated `parser` calls only occur in the presence of `command` options.
 This means, if you do not use `command` options, you do not need to separate checks and stages.
-In such cases, you may simply add your checks to `parser`'s stages parameter and get the same results.
+In such cases, you may safely add your checks to `parser`'s stages parameter.

 ### Automatic Usage Documentation Generation